Altman Z-Score Calculator - Predict Bankruptcy Risk Free

 Z=1.2(0.0625)+1.4(0.25)+3.3(0.125)+0.6(1.25)+1.0(0.75)=0.075+0.35+0.4125+0.75+0.75=2.3375\begin{align*} Z &= 1.2(0.0625) + 1.4(0.25) + 3.3(0.125) + 0.6(1.25) + 1.0(0.75) \\ &= 0.075 + 0.35 + 0.4125 + 0.75 + 0.75 \\ &= 2.3375 \end{align*}

-Result: A Z-Score of 2.34 places the company in the Grey Zone, indicating potential financial instability.
+Result: A Z-Score of 2.34 places the company in the Grey Zone, indicating potential financial instability and elevated credit risk.

 Edge Cases and Limitations